Risk management for contracted supply arrangements

 All supply contracts have a requirement for the suppliers to develop and provide risk management plans to the National Blood Authority (NBA).
 These plans detail each supplier’s approach to ensuring that risks in providing products and services are identified and avoided or mitigated as far as possible.
 They provide a basis for discussions on risk management with suppliers.

-The CSL Australian Fractionation Agreement (CAFA), as the contract dealing with domestic fractionation, also establishes a requirement for an annual risk workshop between CSL Behring and the NBA.
+The National Fractionation Agreement for Australia (NaFAA), as the contract dealing with domestic fractionation, also establishes a requirement for an annual risk workshop between CSL Behring and the NBA.
 Suppliers’ risk management plans are taken into account by the NBA in developing its own risk management plans for the contracted supply arrangements for each supply contract or suite of contracts.

 In the course of tendering and contracting for blood and blood products the NBA has developed a framework of arrangements relating to supply contracts to provide robust risk management aimed at security of supply.
 These include:

 - notification and reporting processes to identify impending risks

 - commitments from suppliers to accord preferred customer status to supply for Australia

 - requirements for products to have a specified minimum level of shelf life at the time of supply in Australia

 - requirements for the holding of required levels of in-country reserves